livewire/docs/source/docs/testing.blade.md

 ## All Available Test Methods {#all-testing-methods}

 @code(['lang' => 'php'])
+Livewire::actingAs($user);
+// Set the provided user as the session's logged in user for the test.

 $this->set('foo', 'bar');
 // Set the "foo" property (`public $foo`) to the value: "bar"